pehdros/WordPress/wordpress/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 After Activating the plugin, add a WhatsApp Number in the plugin settings.

 == Changelog ==

+= 3.29 =
+* Increased Greetings Dialogs max height.
+If it overflows, the main content alone will scroll
+* Enhancement: Admin interface

 = 3.28 =
 * Greetings dialogs size - settings to set full width for mobile devices